-(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's a Lot of Capital In The Gaming Industry, And It's Not Just In eSports
+(HEAR), Netflix, Inc. (NASDAQ:NFLX) - There's A Lot Of Capital In The Gaming Industry, And It's Not Just In eSports

 Well-known titles have been driving sales in a variety of areas in the gaming sector, not just raising funds for large, televised competitions.
 Games like Fortnite, League of Legends, Dota 2, and Call of Duty have been growing the industry rapidly and driving strong sales numbers.
 Here are just two of the areas of the industry poised for more expansion in 2018.

-Streaming and Entertainment
+Streaming And Entertainment

 A major benefit of gaming is that it not only drives sales for games in the initial market, but that there is an entire sub-industry focused on entertainment as well.
 Younger generations of gamers don’t just like playing video games, they like watching others play too.
 Those watching aren’t only tuning in to livestream competitive events either.
 Entire online personalities and bona fide celebrities have come out of the online gaming community.